Estimating Global Errors in Time Stepping: Methods with global error estimation (GEE)

 We now discuss the need to balance the local truncation errors, which we would like to be as small as possible, with the ability to capture the global errors.
 Solving for the correction procedure is attractive because it allows the reuse of methods with well-established properties.
 In particular, one may consider methods that minimize the truncation errors.
 However, when such optimal methods are used in the context of global error estimation, one must verify that the errors are still quantifiable.
 For instance, if not all the truncation error terms are nonzero, then special care needs to be exercised because some problems may render the global error estimation ``blind'' to local error accumulation.

 To illustrate this rather subtle point, we consider using the procedure for solving for the correction \eqref{eq:Solving:Correction:ODE} with method RK3(2)G1 \eqref{eq:RK3Q:in} as introduced in \cite{Dormand_1984}.
-This is a third-order scheme; however, it has no errors that correspond to fourth-order trees $\BTreeVIA$

-and $\BTreeVIIIA$ but does not resolve exactly $\BTreeVIIA$ and $\BTreeVA$; otherwise it would have been a fourth-order method.
+This is a third-order scheme; however, it has no errors that correspond to fourth-order trees $\BTreeVIA$ and $\BTreeVIIIA$ but does not resolve exactly $\BTreeVIIA$ and $\BTreeVA$; otherwise it would have been a fourth-order method.
 With the aid of Lemma \ref{lem:ED:Independence} we construct a simple problem: $y_1'=1$, $y_2'=\kappa_2 y_1^3$, $y_3'=\kappa_3 y_1^4$, where $\kappa_i$ are some constants (e.g., $\kappa_2=1/6$ and $\kappa_3=4$).
 For this problem, the RK3(2)G1 is an order 4 method because the tall tree that would have affected the third component is matched exactly by this method.
 This means that the base method $y$ has the same order as the higher-order companion, $\widehat{y}$.
 Therefore, the third component can cause the results to be unreliable.
 In Fig. \ref{fig:DormandRK3Q} we show the third component, which confirms the inadequacy in the error estimation procedure.
+We note that this analysis also applies to the schemes proposed in \cite{Murua_2000,Makazaga_2003}.